buddyfavors/autorenter-nodeexpress-api/README.md

 ## Overview

-These instructions will cover usage information for the API and the optional development virtual machine.
+These instructions will cover usage information for the API.

 ## Prerequisites